wellyshen/react-cool-virtual/README.md

   useEffect(() => fetchData(postId, setComments), []);

-  // Execute the `startItemIndex` through `useLayoutEffect` before the browser has a chance to paint useLayoutEffect(() => {
+  // Execute the `startItemIndex` through `useLayoutEffect` before the browser to paint
+  // See https://reactjs.org/docs/hooks-reference.html#uselayouteffect to learn more
+  useLayoutEffect(() => {
     // After the list updated, maintain the previous scroll position for the user startItemIndex(BATCH_COMMENTS + 1, () => {